Skip to main content

 • -INVERSE: Inverse perpetual and inverse futures contracts

-• -OPTION: Options contracts (not currently supported)
+• -OPTION: Option contracts

 These suffixes must be appended to the Bybit raw symbol string to identify the specific product type for the instrument ID.
 For example: